 The EmpirBus system requires the data instance of battery status and dc detailed status to be unique when using multiple sources. (how to change data instances)

-All data sent out by Victron devices can be picked up by the Maretron MFDs & software.
+All data sent out by Victron devices on the N2K network can be picked up by the Maretron MFDs & software.
 See the Maretron N2KView® vessel monitoring and control software.